SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/http_otaf/readme.md

    #define HTTP_V_1_1       BIT(6)
    ```

+In code, **AWS_ENABLE** macro is enabled by default in application.<br />
+Depending on the requirement user can enable downloading firmware from Azure Blob storage (Enable Macro **AZURE_ENABLE**).<br />
+Else if both AWS and Azure macro is disabled, HTTP/s Apache server can be used to download the firmware.

 - HTTP_PORT refers to HTTP Server port number
 - HTTP_SERVER_IP_ADDRESS refers to HTTP Server IP address
 - HTTP_URL refers to HTTP resource name